Get a property report and suburb profile for any property in Leichhardt

 • Is Leichhardt a good place to invest?

-Leichhardt presents an intriguing opportunity for property investors, particularly those interested in the rental market.
-While the change in median house value over the last year has been modest at 1.8%, the rental market for units has shown a significant increase, with rents rising by 10.6%.
-This suggests a strong demand for rental units, likely driven by the suburb's vibrant lifestyle and proximity to the city, making it appealing to young professionals and students.
+Leichhardt presents an intriguing opportunity for property investors, especially those interested in the rental market.
+While the change in median house value has been modest at 3.4% over the last year, the rental market for units has seen a significant 7.0% increase.
+This suggests a growing demand for rental properties, particularly units, which could be attractive for investors seeking rental income.

 Down Pointer